W3 Company - End Of Tour Checklist

 Checklist: This link is to a PDF checklist intended for use when a veteran dies, print it out and add the relevant details beforehand.

 Burial: Ex-Service personnel who have had war service, or

 service that is defined as equivalent to war service, and their spouses/partners may be buried in a Services Cemetery.

 Memorials and Services Cemeteries: Memorials and Services Cemeteries

 administers and processes applications for ex-service memorial plaques and headstones for eligible veterans and their spouses,

 and manages contracts for their manufacture and installation.

 Work and Income Funeral Grant: This grant may be available to the partner, child, parent or guardian of someone who has died, to help towards the cost of the funeral.
-The grant of $1,611.65 is income and asset tested.
+The grant is income and asset tested.

 index of service stories